neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 * Keys must be a String.

-* Can contain multiple instances of the same key.
+* It can contain multiple instances of the same key (although the last read value for a given key wins when unpacking as detailed below).

-* Permit a mixture of types.
+* It permits a mixture of value types.

 The size of a Dictionary denotes the number of key-value entries within that Dictionary, not the total packed byte size.